It's like having a pharmacist for a best friend

 Amlodipine is removed from the body by the liver.
 Reduced liver function or liver disease may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 Low blood pressure: Occasionally, blood pressure drops too low after amlodipine - perindopril is taken.
 This usually happens after the first or second dose or when the dose is increased.
 It is more likely to occur if you take aliskiren, water pills, have a salt-restricted diet, are on dialysis, are suffering from diarrhea or vomiting, or have been sweating excessively and not taking in enough fluids.
+To reduce the risk of dizziness, get up slowly from a lying or sitting position.
 If low blood pressure causes you to faint or feel lightheaded, contact your doctor.

 Surgery: Certain anaesthetics (medications to put you to sleep) used during surgery cause decreased blood pressure.
 Perindopril blocks the body’s natural response to these sudden reductions in blood pressure, which may be dangerous during surgery.
 If you are scheduled to have surgery and are taking perindopril - amlodipine, talk to your doctors about stopping the medications for surgery.